AOC breaks her fundraising record in crusade to take on DCCC

 “We set a $1,000,000 goal at the beginning of the month, and our incredible supporters absolutely crushed it — a full 24 hours before the deadline,” Ocasio-Cortez’s campaign said in an email to supporters.
 “Our team is floored.
 The energy of this movement is at an all-time high, and that foreshadows a lot of great things for our future.”

 The New York Democrat also posted impressive 2019 numbers on Friday.
-Ocasio-Cortez ended the year raising $5.5 million, including $1.98 million just in the final quarter of the year.
-She ends the year with $2.9 million in the cash on hand, new campaign finance records posted with the Federal Election Commission show.
+Ocasio-Cortez ended the year raising $5.5 million, including $1.98 million just in the final quarter.
+She ends the year with $2.9 million in cash on hand, new campaign finance records posted with the Federal Election Commission show.

 Her fundraising haul rivals the top House Democrat, Speaker Nancy Pelosi, who posted $5.9 million in total receipts for the year and $2 million for the final quarter, records show.